 The park serves as a fantastic picnicking location with expansive views of both Penobscot Bay and River.
 It’s 120 acres include more than a mile of rocky shore, a tidal sandbar, a 200′ pier, picnic tables, and trails.

-Trails in the park are easy to moderate, leading through field, forest, rocky shores, and historic sites.
+Trails in the park are easy to moderate, leading through fields, forest, rocky shores, and historic sites.
 Cyclists will enjoy riding from the parking lot to the lighthouse or on the seven-mile loop around Cape Jellison.

 The pier is also an excellent launch, with floats for kayaks and canoes, or for fishing.
 Anglers use it and the surrounding shore to catch mackerel, stripers, and blue fish.